Photo above: Beware! Militant Amsterdam girls, photo borrowed from the Internet.

 1) Crossing the street.
 Cars will not immediately kill you, most cars will even choose to stop at a pedestrian crossing - "zebra" when you are traversing on it.
 Trucks will probably also not kill you.
 But there are 1.6 million bikes out there for 800.000 Amsterdam inhabitants and they behave like the King of the Road.
 They know no law nor do they respect any form of life.
 They will drive on at high speed and almost hit you during the last second.
 Beware!
 Bicycle lanes are coloured brick or pink and should be FEARED!
 This is result of an anti-authoritarian upbringing.
 Blame Dr Spock.

 3) Dutch tap water is incredibly pure, tasty and excellent.
 Ask for a glass or a pitcher in a Dutch restaurant, as it is not presented to your table voluntarily.
-Say "Leidingwater" (tap water), make a tap opening movement with your hand, and then look at the pained mimicking of the waiter's face.
-Some bosses have instructed their staff to only sell bottled mineral water at exorbitant prices, as proof of freely spending money, Conspicous Consumption.
+Say "Leidingwater" (tap water), make a tap opening movement with your hand, and then look at the pained mimicking of the waiter's expression.
+Some bosses have instructed their staff to only sell bottled mineral water at exorbitant prices, trucked in from Italy or France...as proof of your willingness to freely spend money, Conspicous Consumption it is called, showing off your wealth.
+BUT!
 Insist on tap water!
 Quote authorities who state that transporting spring water some 200 or 2000 miles is ludicrous and environmentally unsound.

 Threaten to start World War III right on the spot, make plans to get up and move to the next restaurant, start a temper tantrum (tirade) etc etc. Offer a small amount of money for the service.